wengzp1/ScaleUpDehazing/README.md

 ### Train
-You can obtain the image after channel transfer using the following command line:
+You can obtain the images after channel transfer:
 ```sh
 python ct.py
 ```